sr-wisptools-vivek/wisp-central-control/packages/wisptools:managed-router-mysql/README.md

 ## Refresh Data on Device

 Refreshing will tell the ACS to reach out to a device and request that it does a check in.
-If the device is offline, this command will liekly error out.
+If the device is offline, this command will likely error out.

 ```http
 POST /mr/acs/device/refresh